-The purpose of the cyber security principles is to provide strategic guidance on how an organisation can protect their systems and data from cyber threats.
-These cyber security principles are grouped into four key activities: govern, protect, detect and respond.
+The purpose of the cyber security principles is to provide strategic guidance on how an organisation can protect their information technology and operational technology systems, applications and data from cyber threats.
+These cyber security principles are grouped into five functions:

-- Govern: Identifying and managing security risks. - Protect: Implementing controls to reduce security risks. - Detect: Detecting and understanding cyber security events to identify cyber security incidents. - Respond: Responding to and recovering from cyber security incidents.
+- GOVERN: Develop a strong cyber security culture. - IDENTIFY: Identify assets and associated security risks. - PROTECT: Implement controls to manage security risks. - DETECT: Detect and analyse cyber security events to identify cyber security incidents. - RESPOND: Respond to and recover from cyber security incidents.